 On-site and off-site renewable energy sources (point 2, paragraph 4)

 The revised EPBD requires Member States to take into account the renewable energy sources (RES) supplied through the energy carrier and RES that are generated and used on-site.
-The energy produced on-building reduces the energy needs and it is not accounted as delivered/supplied energy to the building.
+The energy produced on-building reduces the energy uses (and delivered energy) and it is not accounted as delivered/supplied energy to the building.
 In this way, the EPBD provides that on-site renewables are always part of the calculation of the energy performance of the building.

 The provision does not specify the treatment of on-site / off-site renewables, but it allows Member States to consider renewable energy according to the local or national conditions.
-One option would be the approach proposed in the EPB standards to deduct the off-site renewable energy share from the PEFs.
-However, the treatment of RES, whether on-site or off-site, must be accounted for on a non-discriminatory basis in the chosen calculation methodology, meaning that the quantity of RES consumed by the building increases the energy performance of the building.
+The treatment of RES, whether on-site or off-site, must be accounted for on a non-discriminatory basis in the chosen calculation methodology, meaning that the quantity of RES consumed by the building increases the energy performance of the building.

 With regards to the cost-optimal calculation methodology, the revised provisions do not affect the way costs are calculated, i.e. the energy costs, operation costs and maintenance costs.
 They do not change how the investment costs on energy efficiency and renewable energy would be calculated either.
 Regarding the calculation of primary energy for the determination of the cost-optimal levels, it is already mentioned in the accompanying guidelines (page 115/3) that for the purpose of the cost-optimal evaluation the non-renewable part of primary energy should be considered.